-The advent of technologies such as CareClinic’s health management platform can assist patients in bettering the chances of successfully managing their pain in a more efficient manner.
+The advent of technologies such as CareClinic’s health management platform can assist patients in bettering their chances of successfully managing their pain in a more efficient manner.

-The CareClinic app delivers the pinnacle of convenience, as an all in one health management application which delivers health solutions right through one’s phone.
+The CareClinic app delivers the pinnacle of convenience, as an all-in-one health management application that delivers health solutions right through one’s phone.
 The simple-to-use app has easily navigated functionalities designed to suit everybody’s needs.

 You are also able to keep track of how are feeling day to day, trace the source of your pain better through using the app.